JuanIrache/tomgjson/readme.md

 The first iteration will be very limited in terms of customization.

-## Sample projects
+## Sample project templates

-You can find sample projects that use mgJSON files on the [GoPro Telemetry Extractor page](https://goprotelemetryextractor.com#ae).
+You can find sample After Effects projects that use mgJSON files on the [GoPro Telemetry Extractor page](https://goprotelemetryextractor.com).
 Look for the Lite templates.

 ## Videos made with mgJSON